 - Clumps – if your oats are sticking and clumping together, they’re no good to eat!

 - Smell – if the oats have turned rancid due to long storage, the chances are they will have a sour smell to them.

 There is the possibility that your oats look and smell fine but tasting them will give you the last hint.
-They might be stale and flavorless if the quality has gone down, and even sour if they are rancid.
+They might be stale and flavorless if the quality has gone down or even sour if they are rancid.